PyCQA/redbaron/docs/tuto.rst

     red("int").map(lambda x: x.value + 42)
     red("int").apply(lambda x: x.value + 42)

-* :file:`.filter`, another method of RedBaron list, it takes a callable and return a RedBaron list containing the nodes for which the callable has return True (or something that is tested has True in python)
+* :file:`.filter`, another method of RedBaron list, it takes a callable and return a RedBaron list containing the nodes for which the callable has returned True (or something that is tested has True in python)

 .. ipython:: python